ashwini2206soni/concourse_ci_vault/README.md

 Concourse CI is a simple CI/CD tool that leverages containers to manage tasks for clean execution of pipelines.
 Vault is an API driven secrets management platform that allows a secure centralized source of housing credentials.

-This lab is for local testing purposes, configure security for any production usage.
+This lab is for local testing purposes only, not recommended for any production usage.

 ## What's covered in this lab